 In addition to all of this, once home, the individual is given continued access to the support teams at the centre.
 This is a valuable lifeline.

 Don’t wait until you or your loved one reach crisis point.
-If you have a sensory impairment and are facing addiction, our friendly supportive staff can help.
+If you have a sensory impairment and are facing addiction, our friendly and supportive staff can help.

 Contact us today to discuss the options that are available, from normal rehab centres to those that can provide individualised treatments that consider your disability and fulfil all your requirements.
 You can contact us on 0800 140 4690.
 Alternatively, you may contact us via this website.